remyguercio/tailscale-mcp-echo/README.md

 Claude desktop does not currently support remote MCP servers (only stdio), but you can use the [mcp-remote](https://github.com/geelen/mcp-remote) tool (or any other proxy) to connect to it.

-1. Install mcp-remote with `npm install -g mcp-remote`.
+1. Install mcp-remote with `npm install -g mcp-remote`
 2. Add the following configuration to your Claude Desktop config file:

     ```json